astropy/specutils/docs/basic_analysis.rst

 `~specutils.analysis` submodule.

-The `~gaussian_sigma_width` function estimates the width of the spectrum by computing an approximation of the standard deviation.
+The `~gaussian_sigma_width` function estimates the width of the spectrum by computing a second-moment-based approximation of the standard deviation.

 The `~gaussian_fwhm` function estimates the width of the spectrum at half max, again by computing an approximation of the standard deviation.